You will find SPARC useful for demonstrating your commitment to preparing your students for career and college success.

 IMPORTANT: A SPARC Template is included in the Instructions and will help writers meet the character count limits, spot typos and grammatical errors, and avoid any technical glitches which can occur when typing original content directly on the website.

 The SPARC Submission Checklist is also included in the Instructions and will help ensure the writers are addressing all the required elements for every section of the SPARC.
 Incomplete SPARCs will not be reviewed.

 The Instructions page also has examples of completed SPARCs to show the type of content and details required.
 Examples of schools’ SPARCs are posted on the Support Personnel Accountability Report Card web page on the California Career Resource Network (CalCRN) website.

 SPARCs meeting all the submission requirements will be recognized by receiving the SPARC Seal and a Certificate of Participation.
 The SPARCs will also be posted on the CalCRN website.

 Schools are solely responsible for the accuracy, timeliness, and completeness of the information and data contained in their SPARC.
 The California Department of Education will review SPARCs for adherence to the content and formatting requirements as described on this website.
 Approval of participation is contingent on addressing all content and format requirements.

-Visit Frequently Asked Questions to learn more about composing and submitting your SPARC.
+Visit Frequently Asked Questions to learn more about SPARC.